TuringLang/Turing.jl/doc/source/getstarted.rst

 Installation
 ------------

-You will need Julia 0.4, which you can get from the official Julia `website <http://julialang.org/downloads/>`__.
+You will need Julia 0.5 (or 0.4; but 0.5 is recommended), which you can get from the official Julia `website <http://julialang.org/downloads/>`__.
 We recommend that you install a pre-compiled package, as Turing may not work correctly with Julia built form source.